Code-Institute-Submissions/aliclarke206-datingdogs_OctResub/README.md

 The project was also tested on multiple browsers (Chrome, Microsoft edge, Internet Explorer, and Firefox) and I used the Google Chrome's developer tools to see how it looks across all the different device screen sizes to ensure compatibility and responsiveness.
+Ran python3 -m flake8 for all problems to be displayed to fix a number of indentation errors and line lenght errors.